-Only members of the Life Classes are permitted in the Life Class-rooms during working hours.
+Only members of the Life Classes are permitted in the Life Class-rooms during working hours and then only when working from the model posing.

 Members of the Life Classes must under no circumstances speak to models who are posing.